Mutations as Levy flights: Data on large chromosomal rearrangements in the LTEE

-Summarizing the section, we may say that large rearrangements are observed in cell lineages at rates $p_{LJ}^{(b)}\sim 10^{-10}$ and $p_{LJ}\sim 1.6\times 10^{-4}$ per generation.
-No changes in these rates are reported after generation 27000 in the Ara-1 population, when a mutator phenotype leads to a 100-fold increase of $p_{SPM}$.
-In the reliable size interval, $5\times 10^3 < l < 1.7\times 10^6$, both in a single population at different observational times, and in the 12 populations at a given time, the observed rearrangements show a scale-free distribution function with an exponent $\nu\approx 3/2$.
-The data on SPMs and large rearrangements in bacterial DNA in the course of 50000 generations of evolution seem to support a picture in which both kinds of events occurs with similar rates (one is one-third of the other).
-This is a kind of Levy flight picture for mutations along a cell lineage in which small deviations and radical changes in the genome are combined.
-For the exponent, $\nu$, in the size distribution of large rearrangements, we get $\nu\approx 3/2$.
+Summarizing the section, we may say that large rearrangements are observed in bacterial cell lineages at rates $p_{LR}\sim 5\times 10^{-4}$ per generation.
+This is a lower bound for $p_{LR}$, the actual value could be closer to $p_{SPM}$.
+No changes in $p_{LR}$ are reported after generation 27000 in the Ara-1 population, when a mutator phenotype leads to a 100-fold increase of $p_{SPM}$, which means that the mechanisms responsible for SPMs and LRs are very different.
+The observed rearrangements are well described by a stable Levy distribution $L_{1/2}(\alpha l)$, which in the reliable size interval, $5\times 10^3 < l < 1.7\times 10^6$, shows a dependence $\sim 1/l^{3/2}$.